News

 RELATED: Walmart Ends Black Friday Tradition By Staying Closed Thanksgiving Day

-Cleaning protocols also remain the same as employees work to ensure sanitary shopping experience since the coronavirus can spread in a few ways.
+Cleaning protocols also remain the same as employees work to ensure a sanitary shopping experience since the coronavirus can spread in a few ways.
 While approximately 700 Walmart stores still have earlier closing times, a spokesperson said the chain will “continue assessing our remaining stores to determine the right time to expand their closing hours.”

 Why the sudden change?